Argentina country profile

 Argentina stretches 4,000 km from its sub-tropical north to the sub-Antarctic south.

-Argentina is rich in resources, has a well-educated workforce and is one of South America's largest economies.
-But it has also fallen prey to a boom and bust cycle.
+Argentina is rich in resources, has a well-educated workforce, and is one of South America's largest economies.
+In cultural terms, it has given the world major writers like Jorge Luis Borges, and the tango dance phenomenon.

 Capital: Buenos Aires